os2indberetning/os2ferie/README.md

 # OS2Indberetning

+OS2Indberetning was programmed by IT Minds ApS (http://it-minds.dk) for OS2 - Offentligt digitaliseringsfællesskab (http://os2.eu).

+Copyright (c) 2016, OS2 - Offentligt digitaliseringsfællesskab.

+OS2Indberetning is free software; you may use, study, modify and distribute it under the terms of version 2.0 of the Mozilla Public License.
+See the LICENSE file for details.
+If a copy of the MPL was not distributed with this file, You can obtain one at http://mozilla.org/MPL/2.0/.

+All source code in this and the underlying directories is subject to the terms of the Mozilla Public License, v.
+2.0.

 ## Opsætning

 Tilpasning og opsætning af løsning gøres igennem konfigurationsfiler som ligger i projekternes rodmapper.
 Herunder gennemgåes de forskellige projekter og de relevante konfigurationsfiler, hvor der skal foretages ændringer.